ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 ### Steps for demo Spark Session Timeout Duration:

-1. On the screenshot I demo loading parquet data into a Delta table using the 'Load to Table' feature.
+1. On the screenshot I demo (via the screenshots, there is no live or gif demo) loading parquet data into a Delta table using the 'Load to Table' feature.

      ![Load Data](../media/extra/mh1.jpg)
 2. The table creation was successful as indicated by the notification on the screen.
 I navigate to the monitoring hub to showcase the current activity.